 To broaden the comparison retail offer of the town centre through sensitive new development that complements the existing offer.

 In character terms, the Westway Centre is the exception in the Historic Core.
-Frome's only purpose-built "shopping centre" was constructed in the 1970s and now looks dated.
+Frome's only purpose-built "shopping centre" was constructed in the 1970s.

 POLICY TC3 - WESTWAY CENTRE